-Resilience may prove to be your most important leadership skill in 2021.
+Resilience may prove to be your most important lifetime leadership skill.

 Why?
 Resilience is the skill you need most to work effectively amidst a wide range of life and leadership challenges.
-Specifically, the challenges you face in times of uncertainty, stress, volatility, and change—times like now.
+Specifically, the challenges you face in times of uncertainty, stress, volatility, and change—whatever the source.

 Setbacks, even outright failures, are inevitable for every leader.
 The more resilient you are, the easier it becomes to rebound and the faster your recovery time.
 Amit Sood, MD, the Executive Director of the Global Center for Resiliency and Well-Being, defines resilience as ‘your ability to withstand adversity and bounce back and grow despite life’s downturns.’

 What is Resilience?
 And why does it matter for leaders?

 Have you ever noticed that some leaders are consistently better able to withstand those challenging times and readily bounce back; some even seem to thrive.
 These are leaders with strong and effective resilience skills.